History

 World War 1 RCEGN-9034-C01

-This class will review the major events and players involved in the Great War, World War I. We will address the assassination of Archduke Ferdinand, America’s initial reluctance to join the allies, the major battles, and how the ending of warfare ultimately led to the rise of the Third Reich in Germany.
+You will learn the major events and players involved in the Great War, World War I. We will address the assassination of Archduke Ferdinand, America’s initial reluctance to join the allies, the major battles, and how the ending of warfare ultimately led to the rise of the Third Reich in Germany.